pranavburnwal/FSBT-Smart-Contract/readme.md

 ## Important

-The code of the contract as well as this readme.md will be updated few times before the begining of the ICO.
+The code of the contract as well as this readme.md will be updated few times before the beginning of the ICO.
-We are focused of deep audit and testing, that may require minor changes.
+We are focused on deep audit and testing, that may require minor changes.